sk1t0n/docker-fastapi-graphql-mongoengine-quasar-media-server/README.md

     * db: "\<MONGO_DB from /backend/.env>"
 4. Install Pipenv: `pip3 install pipenv`
 5. Create a requirements.txt file in the "backend" folder from Pipfile: `python3 -m pipenv lock -r > requirements.txt`
-6. Change in docker-compose.yml `- ./storage:/storage/media` the path to the folder with videos
+6. Change in docker-compose.yml `- ./storage:/storage/media` the path to the folder with videos (supported formats webm and mp4)
+7. Change in file `frontend/src/apollo/apollo-client-config.js` in line `uri: process.env.GRAPHQL_URI || 'https://192.168.0.21:5000/graphql'` to your IP
-7. Build and run containers: `docker-compose up --build`
+8. Build and run containers: `docker-compose up --build -d`
+9. Open in browser Google Chrome https://YOUR_IP:8080 or Firefox https://YOUR_IP:5000 after https://YOUR_IP:8080 (On Android need to use HTTPS for CORS to work)

 ## GraphQL Query